flaviostutz/monolint/README.md

 ```

 - 'module-markers' - declare a list of file names that, if found in any folder inside the monorepo, will make the folder considered a module.
 Used only in the base folder of the monorepo.
+- 'use-gitignore' - whatever use .gitignore (is exists) as the starting point for defining the patterns (along with .monolintignore) for ignore paths during module search.
+Defaults to true
 - 'rules' - activate/deactivate rules, or setup specific configurations for a rule
 - 'defaults' - whatever use default configurations or not.
 Defaults to true.